chetankala/Revature-Notes/Week 1/Week1-review.md

 	- Classes are blueprints for creating objects in memory
 		- Classes are named with CamelCase convention
 		- Fields and methods are named with lowercase camelCase
+	- Objects represent real world entities / things
+		- Objects possess properties (fields) + behaviors (methods)
+		- An object is created using a constructor defined in a class
+			- `new` keyword is used
+		- Objects can be referred to via reference variables
+		- `ex.
+Person p = new Person("Chetan", "Student");`
+- Object class
+	- Ultimate parent class of all objects
+	- Every object in Java inherits the fields/methods defined in the Object class
+	- If a class does not explicitly inherit another class using the `extends` keyword, it will automatically directly inherit the Object class
+	- Important methods
+		- toString(): returns a String thart represents the object, which will also be printed out if System.out.println is used to print the object
+			- `className@hashCode` by default
+		- equals(): compares object to another to determine equality
+			- `==` by default
+			- Often overridden to compare properties of two objects
+		- hashCode(): creates a hash identifier for an object that is useful for collections such as HashSet or HashMap
+- Classes vs Objects
+	- Classes are blueprints for objects
+		- A class is declared once
+	- Objects are instances of a class
+		- Multiple (as many as required) objects can be created from a single class
+- Scanner class
+	- Used to create Strings from an external source
+	- Often used to read from text files or to accept input from the console
+	- Console is represented by System.in (standard input)
+	- `Scanner sc = new Scanner(System.in)`
+- Methods
+	- Functions attached to classes/objects that can be called at different times to run as necessary
+	- Methods have
+		- inputs (parameters/arguments)
+		- outputs (returned values)
+		- code block (contains logic should be executed within the method)
+	- Method signature
+		- `<access modifier> <optional non-access modifiers(s)> <return type> methodName(<optional parameters(s)>) { }`
+- Packages
+	- A way to organize classes
+	- Related classes are typically placed together in a package
+	- Naming convention of package is "reverse domain naming"
+		- `com.revaturepro`
+		- lowercase
+	- Subpackages